 North Korea’s constitution as fantasy-obstacle unambiguously implies that ROK-led Korean reunification would be a net benefit to ordinary North Koreans.
 Hassig and Oh (2009: 240) put this bluntly: preventing ordinary North Koreans’ “lives from improving is, to put it simply, the Kim regime.”
 They go so far as to suggest, “any US policy or initiative approved by the Kim regime will likely be detrimental to the North Korean people, and any policy that the regime opposes is likely to benefit them” (Ibid 251).
 If the extraordinary-negative frame is removed, if the DPRK is understood as a ‘normal’ poor authoritarian country, then the implication that collapse will surely be a net benefit for human rights becomes profoundly questionable.

 The estimated cost of ROK-led unification varies, with recent estimates putting it at USD 1.7 – 3 trillion.
 Beal (2011: 186) argues that this price tag indicates that the likely scenario is that the Korean peninsula would become “an economic waste ground.”
 The economic gap between North and South is the largest of any two countries that share a land border (Lankov 2013b).
 Even middle class North Koreans are likely to suffer, as Lankov points out, “who is going to hire a North Korean doctor who practices 1950s Soviet medicine?”
 (Ibid).
 It is true, as described later, that the DPRK has substantial underexploited natural resources that could be used to rebuild the country.
 But these resources could also be used to improve the country under the current government; one should ask whether the current repressive but stable context, or a post-‘collapse’ or post-invasion context led by ROK capital, is more likely to facilitate translating these resources into social welfare for the DPRK population.
-This is particularly pertinent to the fact that the descendants of the Korean land-holding class under Japanese imperialism continue to hold land deeds, still legally recognized in ROK law, entitling them to much of the valuable land in the DPRK.
+This is particularly pertinent to the fact that the descendants of the Korean land-holding class under Japanese imperialism continue to hold land deeds, still legally recognized in ROK law, entitling them to most of the valuable land in the DPRK.
 As Lankov (2013: 241) put it, “the descendants of post-1946 migrants tend to be very successful and powerful in modern South Korea and therefore, if they decide to fight for ‘their’ property, have a chance of succeeding.”
 It is arguably the wealthy ROK families and their oligarchical corporations (chaebols) who would be the primary beneficiaries in a post-reunification context.

 Bruce Bennett (2014) of RAND Corporation wrote a widely circulated paper on the contingencies of DPRK regime collapse.
 While his report is far from hostile to the prospect, emphasizing a very optimistic “benign collapse” scenario and prescribing prompt US/ROK military intervention, it also describes “the horrendous humanitarian consequences of collapse and possible war” (as noted by Hayes 2013) even from Bennett’s pro-regime change standpoint.
 Lankov (2013b) points out that the notorious DPRK prison system will likely need to be expanded to accommodate all the informers and loyalists to the former regime.
 One must wonder how doctors and engineers will feel about, as one defector put it, being “work[ed] to death, making just five dollars an hour” in factories (Hong 2014a).
 Saeed and Przvstup (2011: 28) emphasize that the terrain of North Korea is well-suited for a long guerilla struggle; the DPRK’s romantic mythology of anti-Japanese guerilla struggle would probably favour the loyalists.